“Sometimes using your time well or wisely is really just a matter of being still.” ~Candice Coates via the Lord Jesus

 This is actually an enemy of faith.
-Faith, as the Bible puts it, “Is the substance of things NOT seen, the evidence of things hoped for.”
-This comes from Hebrews 11:1.
-Going a step further with faith, and considering that within a few short hours the Sabbath will begin, I am reminded of the beauty that comes from stillness especially in the face of my unfinished art.
+Faith, as the Bible puts it in Hebrews 11:1, “Faith is the substance of things NOT seen, the evidence of things hoped for.”
+Going a step further with faith, I am reminded of the beauty that comes from stillness especially in the face of my unfinished projects and art.

 Forcing the moment is akin to squeezing the blood from turnips.

-I had to be reminded of this truth this very week.
-I had to keep myself from straining to “hear,” but to simply allow myself to hear when the time came.
+I still have to be reminded of this truth.
+I have to keep myself from straining to “hear,” but to simply allow myself to hear when the time comes.

-I want so very much to produce without a break in the moment but these breaks, if treated right, if embraced with the full commitment of rest, produce such wonderful and delicious fruit.
+I want so very much to produce without a break in the moment but these breaks, if treated with the reverence they deserve, if embraced with the full commitment of rest, produce such wonderful and delicious fruit.

 This is what I want to be.
-Actually, in creating this post and looking for the perfect image to express my words I was made to really take a deeper look at Bouquereau, and I have to say I have fallen in love.
+Actually, in writing this article and looking for the perfect image to express my words I was made to really take a deeper look at Bouguereau, and I have to say I have fallen in love.

 ~Dream.
 Imagine.
 Believe.
 Do.
 CONQUER!